rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Answers.md

 1. SRS015044 supragingival plaque
 1. metaphlan_out
 1. Yes, there is separation between the tongue samples and the plaque samples but there appears to be no separation between subgingival and supragingival.
 The separation occurs along PC1.

+Functional section:
+A1): SRS015893
+A2): No
+A3): 246 (KOs different across body sites)
+A4) 16 (KEGG Pathways different across body sites)
+A5) ko00281: Geraniol degradation . corrected p-value: 5.19e-6
+A6) 22
+A7) Lower in the tongue samples.
+A8) Should look like this: